knylbyte/tuliprox/README.md

 This will replace all occurrences of `!delimiter!` and `!quality!` in the regexp string.

-### 2.2 `tags`
-Has the following top level entries:
-- `name`: unique name of the tag.
-- `captures`: List of captured variable names like `quality`.
-The names should be equal to the regexp capture names.
-- `concat`: if you have more than one captures defined this is the join string between them
-- `suffix`: suffix for the tag
-- `prefix`: prefix for the tag

 ### 2.3 `mapping`
 Has the following top level entries:
 - `id` _mandatory_